 Fentanyl is a powerful opiate that was developed in 1960 and was approved for medical use by the Food and Drug Administration in the United States in 1968.
 Fentanyl was targeted to treat severe pain and chemotherapy pain.
 It is more than 100 times as potent as morphine and heroin.
 This makes it extremely dangerous when used recreationally or in an abusive manner.

 Fentanyl comes in several forms, including pills, patches, and lollipops.
-When you take Fentanyl, your brain releases a rush of dopamine, which is a neurotransmitter that induces pleasant and calming feelings and emotions.
-Fentanyl is also a central nervous system depressant, meaning that it slows down your breathing and heart rate.
+When you take it, your brain releases a rush of dopamine, which is a neurotransmitter that induces pleasant and calming feelings and emotions.
+It’s also a central nervous system depressant, meaning that it slows down your breathing and heart rate.

 Fentanyl misuse can be extremely dangerous.
 Here’s why: